anupamaaas/anupamaaas/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m interested in understanding memory and learning of the human brain through AI
+- 🌱 I’m interested in understanding Memory and Learning of the Human Brain through AI
 - 🔭 I’m currently working on Image Segmentation for Healthcare Datasets

 - 💬 Feel free to reach out to me about projects we could talk about/collaborate on !!